About the Plan

 Action Plan - Summer/Fall 2025

 We will publish a draft of the plan.
-You will have the opportunity to review this plan and tell us your thoughts.
+The community will have the opportunity to review this plan and share their thoughts.
 We'll use this feedback to prepare a final version of the plan.

 -